arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 If you are new to bash scripting, it can take some adjustment to navigate by typing text.
 Once you get the hang of a few basic commands, this can be an easier way to deal with files and folders than dropdown menus and dragging icons from place to place.
 Even the language we use is a little different.
 In bash scripting you will hear folders referred to as **directories**.

 When you first open a shell, you will see a [**Command Prompt**](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).
 This may look different for everyone, for example the two authors of this module see different things.
-One of us sees:
+One of us sees the name of their computer followed by a couple of symbols and then their username, all ending with a money symbol.

 ```
 (base) C02GM4SBQ05N:~ drelliche$
 ```

-and the other sees:
+and the other sees similar information, but in a different order, with different extra symbols to separate the fields.

 ![Home directory of the shell in the default homebrew theme.](media/shell_home.png)